AlephVault/redot-windrose/addons/AlephVault.WindRose/README.md

 The next step is, for each of the entities that matter (e.g. this typically does not matter for entities like triggers, which are almost always invisible in nature).
 For this to work, for each entity, this can be done:

-1. First, the entity should have child `AlephVault__WindRose.Maps.MapEntityVisual` objects.
+1. First, the entity should have child `AlephVault__WindRose.Maps.Visuals.MapEntityVisual` objects.
 One or more, and each with different `z_index` values (this is optional but recommended).
 This can, actually, be changed at anytime and there are convenience methods (that will be described later) to do that properly, which account for the different moments of a `MapEntity` (i.e. being added to a map with `VisualsLayer` or not).